brokkr/dispatches/README.md

-# pernittengryn
+# dispatches
-Figuring out how to filter systemd journal entries
+Filtering and emailing the systemd journal using Python

 Reworked from journald-filter.py
 Copyright 2014 Timothée Ravier